 Dachshunds can have smooth, wirehaired, or longhaired coats.
 All Dachshunds used to have smooth coats, and the smooth variety is still the most popular.
 Breeders probably crossed smooth Dachshunds with other dog breeds to produce the two other coat varieties.

-Dachshunds are sometimes called wiener dogs because their long bodies resemble hotdogs.
-But would you believe that the original name for the hotdog was the Dachshund sausage?
-The deli product was so-named because it resembled the dog breed.
-The name was later shortened to hotdog.
+Dachshunds are sometimes called “wiener dogs” because their long bodies resemble hot dogs.
+But would you believe that the original name for the hot dog may have been the Dachshund sausage?
+The deli product received its name because it resembled the dog breed.
+The name was later shortened to “hot dog.”

 Dachshunds were associated with Germany during World War I because they were used in a lot of propaganda, and Kaiser Wilhelm II had a well-known love for Dachshunds.
-This association led to a decline in the breed's popularity in America.
-To counteract this effect, the AKC tried rebranding Dachshunds as “badger dogs,” the translation of their German name, or as “liberty pups.”
+This association led to a decline in the breed’s popularity in America.
+To counteract this effect, the AKC tried rebranding Dachshunds as “badger dogs,” among other names, but that didn’t stick.

 6. A Dachshund Was the First Olympic Mascot